Manuel-Marquez1/reading-notes/README.md

 However, once a condition returns **False** or encounters a **break** statement - the loop will stop working at that point.

-## CODE-201

-# CODE 201 Reading notes

-This section of the README.md file will contain the reading notes of the class CODE-201 from the Code Fellows Software Development program.